 Aftercare is an important part of Fraxel treatment.
 You will be provided with a healing balm and cleanser and advised to wash your face twice a day and moisturize at least 3-4 times a day.
 Excess heat should be avoided, and keep well out of the sun for 7 days.
 Exercise should be restricted for 7 days, depending on the Fraxel wavelength.
 You will also be given a sunscreen which should be applied from the 5th to 7th day after the procedure.

 Fraxel treatment is a safe option for the treatment of suitable skin conditions such as acne scarring, sunspots, sun damage and skin ageing.
 This treatment has been backed by extensive research.
-As a specialist clinic we assess our clients on an individual basis, diagnosing and treating skin conditions appropriately.
+As a specialist clinic we assess our patients on an individual basis, diagnosing and treating skin conditions appropriately.
 All treatments at Cutis Clinic are performed by specialist dermatologists and registered nurses.

 Side effects associated with this laser, especially when in expert hands like ours, are rare.
 As with any laser procedure, potential risks may affect your downtime.
 Your Cutis specialist will discuss these risks based upon your skin type and skin condition.